vinitshahdeo/openapi-url-resolver/README.md

 # OpenAPI URL Resolver

-`openapi-url-resolver` is a **lightweight** NPM package that provides a simple and efficient way to resolve server URLs from OpenAPI specifications.
+**openapi-url-resolver** is a **lightweight** NPM package that provides a simple and efficient way to resolve server URLs from OpenAPI specifications.
 It also removes protocols from the resolved URLs and allows you to **easily extract host information from OpenAPI definitions**.
-This package is ideal for developers working with APIs that conform to the [OpenAPI specification](https://swagger.io/specification/) and need to extract server information to make API calls.
+This package is ideal for developers working with APIs that conform to the [OpenAPI 3.x specification](https://swagger.io/specification/) and need to extract server information to make API calls.

 ## 📦 Installation